 Instructor Training

 Listed below are available instructor certification and re-certification classes.
 Classes are listed in alphabetical order.
 Students may be registered by mail, e-mail: tameka.guild@hampton.gov, or FAX: (757) 595-1801 with the academy registrar.
 No TRACER registrations are accepted at this academy.
 All registrations must be filled out on our website and submitted to the registrar.
+ALL DEPARTMENT AND MEMBER AGENCY REGISTRATIONS ARE SUBMITTED BY THE TRAINING COORDINATORS ONLY.
+IF YOU ARE NOT A MEMBER AGENCY PLEASE CALL THE REGISTRAR.
 ATTENTION: When registering for any Instructor Re-Cert Class and On-Line Instructor Re-Cert Classes please make sure you have completed your Instructor Instruction Hours Form prior to registering for the class.
 It must be attached to the registration form and approved by the Executive Director.
 Once approved the Registrar will confirm class.
-If you are due in 2018 (8 Hours) teaching hours are needed for each speciality.
+If you are due in 2018 (8 Hours) teaching hours are needed for each specialty.

-Field Training Officer Re-Certification 2024 Add Course to List
+Field Training Officer School 2026 Add Course to List

 Classification: Instructor Training